PYNE-AD/cs207-FinalProject/docs/milestone1.md

 ### Justification for Approach

-We chose to build up the `AutoDiff` objects first and evaluating later because it would allow the user to first define the general function without considering specific evaluation points.
+We chose to build up the `AutoDiff` objects first and evaluating afterwards because it would allow the user to first define the general function without considering specific evaluation points.
 We expect this might be more involved than evaluating the functions as we go along, but we believe this will relieve the user from having to recreate their full function every time they want to evaluate at a different point.

 # Software Organization